What matters to you

 Giving a voice to the community

-What Matters to You (WM2U) is an initiative focused on community-based systems change, collaborating with families in Dundee, Clackmannanshire, and East Ayrshire.
+What Matters to You (WM2U) is an initiative focused on community-based systems change, collaborating with families in Dundee and Clackmannanshire.

 System change involves altering the conditions that perpetuate problems, with a core focus on amplifying the voices of those with lived experiences.
 Our strategy begins by getting to know families in local communities to explore ways to address what truly matters to them.